sara-sabr/ITStrategy/presentations/en/2020-11-30-Introduction-to-OSS.md

 Note:
 The version of the software that is being processed by the computer

+- You can then interact with the application thanks to the processing capabilities of the computer
+  - Click on buttons
+  - Input data: user name and password to login; enter values in form; etc.
+  - Transform data: spreadsheet formulas to analyze and rearrange data in budget proposals; filter for specific patterns; slice and dice data reports, etc.
+  - Save data: once completed, save the work into a shareable format as a file on your hard drive so that others can use it when shared.
 - The software is loaded from your hard drive into the memory
   - If MS Word crashes, you most likely lost your work, right?
-  - Yet you still can fire up the same app again...
+  - Yet you can still fire up the same app again...
-- You can then interact with the application thanks to the processing capabilities of the computer
-  - Click on buttons
-  - Input data: user name and password to login; display a filled out form data; etc.
-  - Transform data: spreadsheet formulas to analyze budget proposals; filter for specific patterns; slice and dice data reports, etc.
-  - Save data: once completed, save the analysis into a shareable format on your hard drive so that others can pick up where you left.

 --